Mintbase/mintbase-js/packages/sdk/README.md

 # @mintbase-js/sdk

-This module provides a set of convenience wrappers around invocation of Mintbase smart contract methods, but also exposes a low- level isomorphic [execute](#execute) method that can be passed raw `NearContractCall` information.
+This module provides a set of convenience wrappers around invocation of Mintbase smart contract methods, but also exposes a low-level isomorphic [execute](#execute) method that can be passed raw `NearContractCall` information.

 Finish implementations and documentation for: